deficollective/defiscan/src/content/protocols/pendle.md

 ## Upgradeability

 The Pendle V2 protocol can be analyzed in a number of logical modules: _Yield Tokenization_, _Pendle AMM Swap_, _vePENDLE, fees and incentives_ and _Governance_.
 Each module has upgradeable parts.
 Overall, these vectors could result in the _loss of user funds_, _loss of unclaimed yield_ or otherwise _materially affect the expected performance_ of the protocol.
-All the control vectors are held by accounts with insufficient decentralisation and no onchain Governance exists to this date.
+All the control vectors are held by the _Pendle Team_ with insufficient decentralisation and no onchain Governance exists to this date.
 See the [Security Council Table](#security-council).
 With the current setup the _Upgradeability Score_ is _High_.

 ### Yield Tokenization